-1. MERIT REVIEW.
+1. Merit Review.

-Grant applications that pass the initial review criteria as stated above will be further evaluated by outside independent scientific and engineering experts to determine the most promising technical and scientific approaches.
+Grant applications that pass the initial review criteria as stated at the beginning of Part V will be further evaluated by outside independent scientific and engineering experts to determine the most promising technical and scientific approaches.
 Each grant application will be judged competitively against the Phase I evaluation criteria on its own merit.
 Final decisions will be made by the DOE SBIR/STTR Program Manager based on the evaluation criteria and consideration of other factors, such as budget and program balance.